thornoar/pshash/documentation/main.typ

     = (sum_(i=0)^(N-1) m_i)!
   $

 With respect to each of the two keys, $hash$ is an injective function, but in combination they clash together and, to a degree, encrypt each other, erasing the trace to the original pair of keys.
-It does mean that the hash function now requires two private keys instead of one, but it is a minor disadvantage.
+It does mean that the pseudo-hash function now requires two private keys instead of one, but it is a minor disadvantage.

 #figure(
   image("./figures/hash.svg"),
-  caption: [ An illustration of the working of the hash function ] ) <hashfigure>
+  caption: [ An illustration of the working of the pseudo-hash function ] ) <hashfigure>

 == Producing different hashes with the same private keys